-Xing Jun (邢軍), aged 38, has been appointed as the company secretary (the "Company Secretary") and the authorised representative of the Company with effect from 27 March 2015.
+Xing Jun (邢軍), aged 39, has been appointed as the company secretary (the "Company Secretary") and the authorised representative of the Company with effect from 27 March 2015.

 Mr. Xing joined the Company in July 2014 and is currently the board secretary and investor relations director.
-He is an associate member of the Hong Kong Institute of Chartered Secretaries and the Institute of Chartered Secretaries and Administrators in the United Kingdom and a charterholder of Chartered Financial Analyst.
-Mr. Xing holds a master's degree in financial management from Loughborough University in the United Kingdom and he has extensive experience in corporate secretarial functions and had worked in various listed companies in Hong Kong.
+He is mainly responsible for corporate governance, compliance, information disclosure, investor relations management and other aspects of the Company.
+Mr. Xing is an associate member of the Hong Kong Institute of Chartered Secretaries and the Institute of Chartered Secretaries and Administrators in the United Kingdom and a charter holder of Chartered Financial Analyst.
+Mr. Xing holds a master's degree in financial management from Loughborough University in the United Kingdom and he had served various Hong Kong listed companies and has extensive experience in corporate governance, investor relations management and other aspects.

-The Directors are pleased to present their report together with the audited consolidated financial statements of the Group for the year ended 31 December 2015.
+The Directors are pleased to present their report together with the audited consolidated financial statements of the Group for the year ended 31 December 2016.